jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

     c.Authenticator.plugin_class = JupyterHubAuthPlugin

-There also needs to be a separate ``nbgrader_config.py`` file in the root of each grader account, which points to the directory where the class files are, e.g. ``/home/grader-course101/.jupyter/nbgrader_config.py`` would be:
+There also needs to be a separate ``nbgrader_config.py`` file in the root of each grader account, which points to the directory where the class files are and which specifies what the course id is, e.g.
+``/home/grader-course101/.jupyter/nbgrader_config.py`` would be:

 .. code:: python

     c = get_config()
     c.CourseDirectory.root = '/home/grader-course101/course101'
+    c.CourseDirectory.course_id = 'course101'

 and ``/home/grader-course123/.jupyter/nbgrader_config.py`` would be: